Linearizability of flows by embeddings: Results and examples

-Theorem~\ref{th:smooth-compact} gives a necessary \emph{and} sufficient condition for linearizability by a smooth embedding.
+Theorem~\ref{th:smooth-compact} gives a necessary \emph{and} sufficient condition for linearizability by a $C^{k\geq 1}$ embedding.
 On the other hand, Proposition~\ref{prop:hopf} and Corollaries~\ref{co:euler}, \ref{co:surfaces} give \emph{necessary} conditions for the same, while the following proposition gives a \emph{sufficient} condition.
-(Assuming the existence of $F$ below is equivalent to assuming the existence of $\dim(\st)$ nowhere-zero smooth Koopman eigenfunctions such that the imaginary parts of their eigenvalues are rationally independent \cite[Sec.~2.2]{brunton2022modern}.)
+Proposition~\ref{prop:recog} is a ``rigidity'' statement about Koopman eigenfunctions, and its proof is independent of our other results.
+(Since $\st$ is compact, assuming the existence of $F$ below is readily seen to be equivalent to assuming the existence of $n$ nowhere-zero $C^k$ Koopman eigenfunctions $\st\to \C$ whose eigenvalues are rationally independent.)